navypa56/Forms/README.md

 This is a work in progress, i am constantly looking for errors and functionality issues as i'm new to coding.

-I am not writing i use large language model AIs to generat a base code then i use Cursor AI to make it dynamic.
+I am not writing code (no idea how) i use large language model AIs to generate a base code then i use Cursor AI to make it dynamic.

 Even absent having to write code it's still quite a painful process to get things exactly how one wants.